basho/basho_docs/source/languages/en/riak/theory/comparisons/cassandra.md

 }
 ---

-This is intended to be a brief, objective and technical comparison of Riak and Cassandra.
+This is intended to be a brief, objective, and technical comparison of Riak and Cassandra.
 The Cassandra version described is 1.2.x.
-The Riak version described is Riak 1.2.x.
+The Riak version described is Riak 2.x.
 If you feel this comparison is unfaithful at all for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.

 ## At A Very High Level

-* Both Riak and Cassandra are Apache 2.0 licensed databases based on Amazon’s Dynamo paper.
+* Both Riak and Cassandra are Apache 2.0-licensed databases based on Amazon’s Dynamo paper.
 * Riak is a faithful implementation of Dynamo, with the addition of functionality like links, MapReduce, indexes, full-text Search.
 Cassandra departs from the Dynamo paper slightly by omitting vector clocks and moving from partition-based consistent hashing to key ranges, while adding functionality like order-preserving partitioners and range queries.
 * Riak is written primarily in Erlang with some bits in C. Cassandra is written in Java.